 By this time your dough must be double in volume.
 For me, it took 40 minutes to double.

 Time for proofing is totally dependent on weather conditions.
 Warmer and dry the weather, sooner the dough will be double.
 But don’t worry if it is taking more than 1 hr in your case.
 Move to next step only when your dough is double in volume.

-Now few things I want to share here about proofing.
-After kneading when we rest our dough, then yeast start feeding on sugar and releases ethanol.
+Now a few things I want to share here about proofing.
+After kneading when we rest our dough, then yeast starts feeding on sugar and releases ethanol.
 The air produced by yeast during proofing is what gives bread its flavor.
 In bread baking, this resting time helps to form the gluten in the dough.

 Once the dough doubles, punch it to release the air and divide it into 6 equal portions.

 Roll each dough ball into a circular disc with thickness ¼ inch.
 Divide the prepared stuffing into 6 equal portions and stuff each rolled sheet with it.
 Fold all the corners towards the center and seal properly.
 It will be like a stuffed dough ball.

 Sprinkle some dry flour on the counter and roll each stuffed dough ball again.
 Cover them with a cloth and let them rest on the counter for 15 minutes.

 Meanwhile, keep the oven for preheating at 200 °C. Shift the rolled dough to a greased baking tray and brush with milk.
 Sprinkle black sesame seeds on it and gentle press.

 Bake these Paneer Kulchas in preheated oven for 15 minutes or until edges turn golden brown.
 Every oven behaves differently so baking time and temperature can vary.
 The best way is, to understand your oven first.